 A growing number of sectors have either already embraced the need for Uninterruptible Power Supply (UPS) backup power, or are now turning to resilience solutions as the impact of power disruption becomes more frequent.
-Battery energy storage solutions (BESS), rather than traditional, typically lead acid UPS, are growing in popularity, but some businesses may be put off due to much higher purchase and installation costs.
+Battery energy storage systems (BESS), rather than traditional, typically lead acid UPS, are growing in popularity, but some businesses may be put off due to much higher purchase and installation costs.
 However, it is important to look at the complete picture in terms of both savings over time and additional functionality.
 Particularly if you are likely to benefit from some of the other benefits of a BESS alongside power resilience, the sums start to look much more robust.

 UPS vs BESS